OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 You can also use apktool to repackage decoded resources back to binary APK/JAR.
 See the section "[Exploring the App Package](#exploring-the-app-package "Exploring the App Package")" later on this chapter and section "[Repackaging](0x05c-Reverse-Engineering-and-Tampering.md#repackaging "Repackaging")" in the chapter [Tampering and Reverse Engineering on Android](0x05c-Reverse-Engineering-and-Tampering.md) for more information and practical examples.

-- android-classyshark: A standalone binary inspection tool for Android developers - <https://github.com/google/android-classyshark>
-- ByteCodeViewer: Java 8 Jar and Android APK Reverse Engineering Suite (e.g. Decompiler, Editor and Debugger) - <https://bytecodeviewer.com/>
-- ClassNameDeobfuscator: Simple script to parse through the .smali files produced by apktool and extract the .source annotation lines - <https://github.com/HamiltonianCycle/ClassNameDeobfuscator>
-- FindSecurityBugs: FindSecurityBugs is a extension for SpotBugs which includes security rules for Java applications - <https://find-sec-bugs.github.io>
+### jadx

-- Jadx (Dex to Java Decompiler): Command line and GUI tools for producing Java source code from Android DEX and APK files - <https://github.com/skylot/jadx>
+jadx (Dex to Java Decompiler) is a command line and [GUI tool](https://github.com/skylot/jadx/wiki/jadx-gui-features-overview "jadx gui features overview") for producing Java source code from Android DEX and APK files - <https://github.com/skylot/jadx>

-- Oat2dex: A tool for converting .oat file to .dex files - <https://github.com/testwhat/SmaliEx>
+### QARK

-- Qark: A tool designed to look for several security related Android application vulnerabilities, either in source code or packaged APKs - <https://github.com/linkedin/qark>
+A tool designed to look for several security related Android application vulnerabilities, either in source code or packaged APKs - <https://github.com/linkedin/qark>
-- Sign: A Java JAR executable (Sign.jar) which automatically signs an APK with the Android test certificate - <https://github.com/appium/sign>
-- Simplify: A tool for de-obfuscating android package into Classes.dex which can be use Dex2jar and JD-GUI to extract contents of DEX file - <https://github.com/CalebFenton/simplify>
-- SUPER: A command-line application that can be used in Windows, macOS and Linux, that analyzes APK files in search for vulnerabilities - <https://github.com/SUPERAndroidAnalyzer/super>
-- SpotBugs: Static analysis tool for Java - <https://spotbugs.github.io/>

-#### Apkx
+### apkx

-`Apkx` is a Python wrapper to popular free DEX converters and Java decompilers.
+apkx is a Python wrapper to popular free DEX converters and Java decompilers.
 It automates the extraction, conversion, and decompilation of APKs.
 Install it as follows:

 ```bash
 $ git clone https://github.com/b-mueller/apkx